BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

 -----------------------------------------------

 ##Introduction
 This system has been developed to calibrate two opposing Kinects V2 RGBD sensors using an optical approach and register their point clouds to a joint space [1].
 It contains calibration, acquisition and registration parts and has been implemented in C++ (Microsoft Visual Studio 2012) and Matlab.
-We have also used third party libraries explained in Dependencies section.
+We have also used third party libraries explained in **Hardware and Software Requirements** section.
 Compilation instructions and directions have been mentioned in the related sub-repository.

 Unlike other approaches which use Kinect SDK built-in functions and can generate RGB point cloud only for on-line streams (it means Kinect needs to be connected!), our system is able to generate and align RGB point clouds off-line, using pre-recorded RGB and depth data frames.
 This allows to reconstruct RGBD point cloud of a dynamic object at consistent 30fps, which could be important for sensitive applications, e.g. medical recordings.